hbatistuzzo/DevOpsPro_Challenge/readme.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/hbatistuzzo/desafio_devops_pro)
 ![GitHub last commit](https://img.shields.io/github/last-commit/hbatistuzzo/desafio_devops_pro)

-This git repository centralizes the study of the material provided by Fabricio Veronez for the **DevOps & Cloud Challenge** that happened from Jan 13th to the 17th in 2025; it concerns the practice of the following technologies:
+This git repository centralizes the study of the material provided by Fabricio Veronez for the **DevOps & Cloud Challenge** that happened from Jan 13th to the 17th in 2025, mixed with my personal notes, observations and general tomfoolery.
+It concerns the practice of the following technologies:

 <br>